Valentina Giacinti: A.S. Roma

 On 21 July 2022, Giacinti completed her transfer to Roma.
 She made her debut for the club on 18 August 2022, during Roma debut in the UEFA Women's Champions League match against Glasgow City.
-Her first goal in the Giallorossi shirt came on 28 August 2022 in a 2-0 away win against Pomigliano.
+Her first goal in the Giallorosse shirt came on 28 August 2022 in a 2-0 away win against Pomigliano.
 On 5 November 2022, she won the Supercoppa Italiana for the second time in her career after beating Juventus 4-3 on penalties.
 On 11 February 2023, she played her 250th match in Serie A during a league match against Inter Milan.

+Galatasaray

+On 1 August 2025, she signed a contract with the Turkish giants Galatasaray.

 International career

 Giacinti was named in the 23-player Italy squad for the 2019 FIFA Women's World Cup.
 Despite Giacinti's prolific record at club level, national team coach Milena Bertolini tended to deploy her as a substitute in the run up to the tournament.
 Giacinti scored Italy's opening goal in a 2–0 victory against China in the round of 16.

+On 26 June 2022, Giacinti was announced in the Italy squad for the UEFA Women's Euro 2022.

+On 2 July 2023, Giacinti was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.